pecheylauren02/MP3_MadLibs_LSP/README.md

 - access the game on any device

 These user stories gave me a clear scope for the website and enabled me to stay on track with the project, preventing issues like scope creep at a later stage after the coding process.

+## How to Play

+1. The player is first introduced to the game and how it works.
+2. The player will then be given a list of story titles to choose from, by entering the number of the story title.
+3. After they have selected their story title, the player must enter "Y" to play.
+4. The player will be given 10 prompts, one at a time, which will ask them to enter a particular part of speech, e.g. "Enter a noun: ".
+    - Note: If the player enters an invalid input, such as a number, they will be given an error message and asked to re-enter their word of choice.
+    - Note 2: If the player enters an invalid part of speech, e.g. a noun instead of an adjective, they will also receive an error message and will be required to enter the correct part of speech.
+5. The player will be timed per prompt for 7 seconds, to increase the urgency of the game and to keep the player engaged.
+6. After the player answers all 10 prompts correctly, the story result with their inputs will be displayed to them and they will hopefully be entertained by their answers.
+7. The player has the option to replay the game as many times as they want, and can choose a different story title each time.

 ## Technologies Used